Shadows (anthology)

 Shadows was a series of horror anthologies edited by Charles L. Grant, published by Doubleday from 1978 to 1991.
 Grant, a proponent of "quiet horror", initiated the series in order to offer readers a showcase of this kind of fiction.
 The short stories appearing in the Shadows largely dispensed with traditional Gothic settings, and had very little physical violence.
 Instead, they featured slow accumulations of dread through subtle omens, mostly taking place in everyday settings.
-While Grant himself was very adept at this kind of fiction, he contributed no stories to the anthologies, writing only the introductions and author profiles.
+While Grant himself was notable in this field of fiction, he contributed no stories to the anthologies, writing only the introductions and author profiles.
 The first volume in the series won the World Fantasy Award for Best Anthology.